The Rolling Stone Album Guide

 The Rolling Stone Album Guide, previously known as The Rolling Stone Record Guide, is a book that contains professional music reviews written and edited by staff members from Rolling Stone magazine.
 Its first edition was published in 1979 and its last in 2004.
-The guide can be seen at Rate Your Music, while a list of albums given a five star rating by the guide can be seen at Rocklist.net.

 First edition (1979)

 The Rolling Stone Record Guide was the first edition of what would later become The Rolling Stone Album Guide.
 It was edited by Dave Marsh (who wrote a large majority of the reviews) and John Swenson, and included contributions from 34 other music critics.
 It is divided into sections by musical genre and then lists artists alphabetically within their respective genres.
 Albums are also listed alphabetically by artist although some of the artists have their careers divided into chronological periods.

 Dave Marsh, in his Introduction, cites as precedents Leonard Maltin's book TV movies and Robert Christgau's review column in the Village Voice.

 He gives Phonolog and Schwann's Records & Tape Guide as raw sources of information.

 The first edition included black and white photographs of many of the covers of albums which received five star reviews.
 These titles are listed together in the Five-Star Records section, which is coincidentally five pages in length.

 The edition also included reviews for many comedy artists including Lenny Bruce, Lord Buckley, Bill Cosby, The Firesign Theatre, Spike Jones, and Richard Pryor.

 Comedy artists were listed in the catch-all section "Rock, Soul, Country and Pop", which included the genres of folk (Carter Family, Woody Guthrie, Leadbelly), bluegrass (Bill Monroe), funk (The Meters, Parliament-Funkadelic), and reggae (Toots & the Maytals, Peter Tosh), as well as comedy.
 Traditional pop performers were not included (e.g. Andrews Sisters, Tony Bennett, Perry Como, Bing Crosby, Peggy Lee, Rudy Vallee, Lawrence Welk), with the notable exceptions of Frank Sinatra and Nat King Cole.
 (Dave Marsh justified this decision in his Introduction.)

 Included too were some difficult-to-classify artists (e.g. Osibisa, Yma Sumac, Urubamba) who might now be considered as world music.
 (Ethnic music was the normal term in 1979.)

 Big band jazz was handled selectively, with certain band leaders omitted (e.g. Tommy Dorsey, Glenn Miller, Paul Whiteman), while others were included (e.g. Count Basie, Cab Calloway, Duke Ellington, Benny Goodman).
 Many other styles of jazz did appear in the Jazz section.

 The book was notable for the time in the provocative, "in your face" style of many of its reviews.
 For example, writing about Neil Young's song, "Down by the River", John Swenson described it both as an "FM radio classic" (p.
 425), and as a "wimp anthem" (p.
 244).
 His colleague, Dave Marsh, in reviewing the three albums of the jazz fusion group Chase, gave a one-word review: "Flee."
 Marsh's review of a then-current rock band called Platypus stated simply: "Lays eggs."